We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-With most of today’s written communication typed out on clackity keys or tapped out on a smudgy screen, you probably don’t write on paper too often.
-But from time to time, you still need to fill out ye olde paper form, which is exactly the moment you realize your handwriting looks, well, not great.
+With most of today’s written communication typed out on clackity keys or tapped out on a smudgy screen, you may not see much of a reason to improve your handwriting.
+But from time to time, you still need to fill out ye olde paper form, which is exactly the moment you realize your script looks, well, not great.

-It’s never too late to improve it.
+It’s never too late to get better handwriting.
 We don’t mean calligraphy level, which would make your doctor’s office check-in forms look like royal decrees from the 1500s.
 We mean legible and consistent, regardless of whether you use print or cursive.

-Just like most aspects of life, handwriting can get better with practice.
-Repetition will help you gradually change your handwriting, and you’ll eventually reach a point where the letters flow naturally and beautifully from pen to paper.
+Just like most aspects of life, you can improve your handwriting with practice.
+Repetition will help you gradually change your style, and you’ll eventually reach a point where letters flow naturally and beautifully from pen to paper.
 We can’t promise the words will make sense, but at least they’ll look pretty.

 [Related: Eight great pens to match your writing style]

 Keep lamps, mugs, and any decorations far from you: You want to be able to move freely without fear of knocking something down.

 When it comes to the actual paper, it’s a good idea to keep things as flat as possible, so a loose sheet is better than a notebook.
 But if you hate the hassle of having random pieces of paper all over the place, the right notebook will work too.

 Avoid thick or spiral notebooks and instead opt for one with a flexible binding that you can open flat.
 This will prevent the heavier side of your book from trying to pull the whole thing closed, and eliminate any wrist discomfort a thick spiral may create as you approach the end of each line.
 Thinner notebooks will also keep your hand from losing support as you write the final lines on a page.